computation-structures/course/L12_Procedures_and_Stacks.md

 <p>Note that the order of the instructions in the PUSH and POP
 macro is very important.
-As we&#700;ll see in the next chapter, interrupts can cause the Beta hardware to stop executing the current program between any two instructions, so we have to be careful about the order of operations.
+As we&#700;ll see in the next lecture, interrupts can cause the Beta hardware to stop executing the current program between any two instructions, so we have to be careful about the order of operations.
 So for PUSH, we first allocate the word on the stack, then initialize